Gretna Music finished a brilliant 50th season in 2025

 • CONTACT

 Music distinguishes Homo sapiens from all other species.
 It is a part of human nature.
-The branch of neuroscience called "neuromusic" studies how music can help shape the brain by activating and expanding its parts that also participate in a wide range of other actions.
-We have learned how these parts connect and strengthen with music playing and listening, and are beginning to understand the reasons for music in human life.
+The branch of neuroscience known as "neuromusic" examines how music can help shape our brain by activating and expanding its parts that also participate in a wide range of other functions.
+We have learned how these parts connect and strengthen with music playing and listening, especially at a young age, and are beginning to understand the significance of music in human life.

-Dr. Ellenberger addresses why we like certain kinds of music. and how playing and listening can exercise the brain at all ages and build "cognitive reserve."
-This reserve can help delay age-related conditions such as Alzheimer's and Parkinson's disease.
+Dr. Ellenberger explains why we prefer certain kinds of music and how playing and listening can exercise the brain at all ages, delaying age-related conditions such as Alzheimer's and Parkinson's disease.
 Music can alleviate a variety of human ailments and support recovery from strokes.
-Ellenberger also addresses the potential downsides of music practice, such as a rare form of dystonia and increasingly common hearing loss.
+Ellenberger also addresses the potential downsides of music practice, including a rare form of dystonia and the increasing occurrence of hearing loss, particularly among musicians.

 Part One: Music in the Brain